-Cuts in education and healthcare make headlines on a regular basis these days, picture of people marching with placards “Say no to cuts” come to mind, it is so regular that we are becoming desensitised to it.
-My experiences as an HLTA, PGCE student, then an NQT have exposed me to some of the challenges reduced funding can have on SEND students and teachers trying to support them.
+Cuts in education and healthcare make headlines on a regular basis these days.
+Pictures of people marching with placards reading “say no to cuts” might come to mind, and it is so regular that we are becoming desensitised to it.
+My experiences as an HLTA, PGCE student, then an NQT have exposed me to some of the challenges reduced funding can have on SEND students and the teachers trying to support them.

 My experience of limited SEND funding

-I was working in a secondary school as a TA for years when the cuts started to slowly creep into our lives.
-It started with TAs losing their planning and preparation time, even though it was in TAs’ job description to plan together with teachers.
-This way there could be a reduction of the number of TAs.
-I started noticing that when a highly paid senior staff retired, either they weren’t replaced or if they were it was almost certainly less experienced (cheaper) staff.
-Then there was a reduction in the numbers of students on the SEND list on paper, but in reality, the neediness of students had not decreased.
+I was working in a secondary school as a TA for years when the cuts started slowly creeping into our lives.
+It started with TAs losing their planning and preparation time, even though it was in their job description to plan together with teachers.
+This way, however, there could be a reduction of the number of TAs.
+I started noticing that when a highly paid senior staff member retired, they either weren’t replaced or if they were it was with almost certainly less experienced (therefore . cheaper) staff.
+Then came a reduction in the numbers of students on the SEND list on paper, when in reality the neediness of students had not decreased.
 I also saw the pastoral team slowly evaporate — first mentors disappearing, then support for behaviour dispersing — leaving it all to “the teachers’ strategies”.
 This mean that teachers ended up dealing with all the issues, on top of the increasing workload, leading to an adverse impact on all the children who need support the most.

 We need a solution to support our SEND students and Teachers